Sweet spot (sports)

 The sweet spot is a place where a combination of factors results in a maximum response for a given amount of effort.
 In tennis, squash, racquetball, baseball, cricket or golf a given swing will result in a more powerful hit if the ball strikes the racket, bat or club on the latter's sweet spot.

 The sweet spot is the location at which the object being struck, usually a ball, absorbs the maximum amount of the available forward momentum and rebounds away from the racket, bat, club, etc. with a greater velocity than if struck at any other point on the racket, bat or club.

-In endurance sports such as cycling, sweet spot training aims to maximise training benefit (generally for performance at or near FTP, or Functional Threshold Power) by optimally balancing training effect, physiological strain and maximum duration.
+In endurance sports such as cycling, sweet spot training aims to maximise training benefit — generally for performance at or near functional threshold power (FTP) — by optimally balancing training effect, physiological strain and maximum duration.

+Baseball

+A batted ball with a launch angle between 8 and 32 degrees is quantified as having been hit off the sweet spot of the bat.
+Balls hit in the sweet spot are not necessarily hit hard with a high exit velocity.

+Cricket

+The sweet spot of a cricket bat is roughly 150-160mm above the toe.
+Scientific research conducted at the University of Cambridge discovered that bamboo bats are stronger with a better sweet spot compared to those made of willow.